peterszatmary/jmh-benchmark-demo/README.md

 If your measurements will be in second / minutes /hours or longer than running the benchmarks from tests will not affect so hugely your benchmark results and you can use solution in this demo.

-If your measurements will be in  miliseconds / microseconds / nanoseconds ... run your benchmarks rather from main code and not from your tests to have better measurements.
+If your measurements will be in  milliseconds / microseconds / nanoseconds ... run your benchmarks rather from main code and not from your tests to have better measurements.

 ## Java Microbenchmark Harness Integration